jonathansgardner/express_auth/README.md

 ### Setting the API port

-By default the API is configured to run on port 5000.
+By default the API is configured to run on port 8000.
 If you would like to change this there are a number of ways to do so.
-If you are running the app in a development environment using Docker, you can simply update the port mapping in the [docker-compose.yml](./docker-compose.yml) file found in the project’s root directory.
-To do this, look under services, where the api service is being defined, here you will see the following entry in ports:
+If you are running the app in a development environment using Docker, you can simply update the port mapping and API_PORT environment variable in the [docker-compose.yml](./docker-compose.yml) file found in the project’s root directory.
+To do this, look under services, where the api service is being defined, here you will see the following:
 ```
+ports:
-- 5000:5000
+  - 8000:8000
+environment:
+  API_PORT: 8000
 ```
-This line is mapping port 5000 for the Docker container the API is running in to port 5000 on your local machine.
+This line is mapping port 8000 for the Docker container the API is running in to port 8000 on your local machine.
 By changing the value to the right of the “:” you can change the port on which the API will be made available on your local machine.

 If you are not using Docker, or you are setting the API up to run in a production environment, you can define the API port in one of two ways.
 The first is by setting the API_PORT environment variable to the desired port number.
 Alternatively, you can simply set the value in [src/config/keys.js](src/config/keys.js).
 This can be done by removing “API_PORT” from the destructing statement found at the top of the file and defining it underneath.
-For example, if you’d like to setup the API to run on port 5001
+For example, if you’d like to setup the API to run on port 8001
 ```
-const API_PORT = 5001;
+const API_PORT = 8001;
 ```
 ### Configuring the mail server